'No-one is invincible', Rafael Nadal tells AFP ahead of French Open - RFI

 Despite his remarkable history in Paris, Nadal, who turns 35 on June 3, admits he remains stunned at his longevity in a sport where he has been an ever-present in the world top 10 since 2005.

-When asked if he could have imagined still playing at 35, he said: "Ten years ago, no. But if you had asked me the question two years ago, maybe I would have answered yes.
+When asked if he could have imagined still playing in his mid-30s, Nadal said: "Ten years ago, no. But if you had asked me the question two years ago, maybe I would have answered yes.

 Nadal will start this year's French Open as the overwhelming favourite once again, boosted by his recent win over world number one Novak Djokovic in the Rome Masters final.